 Exams and Tests

-Treatment is difficult because people with this condition are often very suspicious of doctors.
+Treatment is difficult because people with PPD are often very suspicious of doctors.
 If treatment is accepted, talk therapy and medicines can often be effective.

 Outlook usually depends on whether the person is willing to accept help.
 Talk therapy and medicines can sometimes reduce paranoia and limit its impact on the person's daily functioning.